marlietandoc/lol_analysis/README.md

-# League of Legends: Patterns across players in champion mains
+# League of Legends: Patterns across players in what champions they play

-League offers a lot of choice in terms of playstyle, which is one reason why the game is so fun.
-Players seem to naturally "fall into" liking certain roles and champions.
-I was curious if we can extract some of these preferences in a data-driven way (by looking at what champions summoner's play and master).
+League offers a lot of choice in terms of playstyle, which is one reason why the game is so much fun.
+I have also always found it interesting how players seem to naturally "fall into" liking certain roles and champions.
+I was curious if I could extract some of these preferences in a data-driven way (by looking at what champions summoners play and master).
 Do players prefer certain kinds of champions?
 Are there patterns in what kinds of champs players tend to main?
-For example, I have always played squishy, pokey, mage champions, and dislike playing all-in assassins or tanks.
-I did some exploratory data analysis and visualized some of the insights.
+For example, if you play Lux what other champs are you likely to play (or unlikely to play).
 This could also be the start of a champion recommender, or be combined with other data to be used to generate additional insights into player preference and behavior.

 <strong> What I did </strong>
-1. Pulled match-level and mastery data from Riot's APIS for thousands of summoners and their most recent matches
+1. Pulled match and mastery data from Riot API for thousands of summoners
 2. Analyzed data in R using descriptive statistics, multivariate correlation metrics, clustering, and network analysis
 3. Visualized insights with R (ggplot2, igraph, magick) using champion icons and a bit of manual placement in illustrator/photoshop.